A cellular topological field theory

-The non-abelian partition functon for a closed manifold with cellular decomposition is expressed in terms of the Reidemeister torsion, the $\bmod\; 16$ phase together with a sum of Feynman diagrams encoding the data of the induced unimodular $L_\infty$ algebra structure on the cohomology of the manifold.
-The classical $L_\infty$ part of this algebra contains the Massey brackets\footnote{Also known as Massey-Lie brackets.} on cohomology and is, in case of a simply connected manifold, a complete invariant of the rational homotopy type of the manifold.
+The non-abelian partition function for a closed manifold with cellular decomposition is expressed in terms of the Reidemeister torsion, the $\bmod\; 16$ phase, and a sum of Feynman diagrams.
+The latter encode the data of the induced unimodular $L_\infty$ algebra structure on the cohomology of the manifold.
+The classical $L_\infty$ part of this algebra contains the Massey brackets (also known as Massey-Lie brackets). on cohomology and is, in case of a simply connected manifold, a complete invariant of the rational homotopy type of the manifold.
 Also, this $L_\infty$ algebra yields a deformation-theoretic description of the formal neighborhood of the (possibly, singular) point corresponding to the local system $E$ on the moduli space of local systems (in non-abelian case $E$ is interpreted as a choice of background flat bundle around which the theory is perturbatively quantized).
 The quantum part of the partition function (corresponding to the ``unimodular'' or ``quantum'' operations of the algebraic structure on cohomology) is related to the behavior of the Reidemeister torsion in the neighborhood of $E$ on the moduli space of local systems.
-In the case of a cobordism, we have a relative to the boundary version of this structure, compatible with concatenation of cobordisms.
+In the case of a cobordism, we have a version of this structure relative to the boundary and compatible with concatenation of cobordisms.
 The space of states associated to a boundary component in the non-abelian case is the same as in the abelian case as a graded vector space but with a more complicated differential.
 The cohomology of this differential is the Chevalley-Eilenberg cohomology of the $L_\infty$ algebra structure on the cohomology of the boundary and thus is an invariant of the rational homotopy type of the boundary.